Shower Remodeling Across Harris Ranch, the Boise River Bluffs, Warm Springs Mesa & Eckert Road

 Should I do a curbless shower?

 For Harris Ranch primary bathrooms, almost always yes.
-The curbless aesthetic is the modern Harris Ranch standard, eliminates the visible threshold of older curbed designs, and provides accessibility benefits.
-Achieving curbless slope sometimes requires subfloor adjustment ($1,000–$3,500) but the result is worth it.
-We assess feasibility during consultation.
+The curbless aesthetic is the modern Harris Ranch standard, eliminates the visible threshold of older curbed designs (including the original Brighton-era fiberglass-stall threshold), provides accessibility benefits, and is what current 2026 comparable sales reward.
+Achieving curbless slope sometimes requires subfloor adjustment ($1,000–$3,500) on original 2004–2018 Brighton-era stock where the production-builder subfloor has variations.
+We assess feasibility during consultation by measuring joist depth and subfloor flatness.

-Boise's hard water (12–17 grains per gallon) leaves visible mineral deposits.
-Application of a hydrophobic glass coating (EnduroShield, ShowerGuard) at install time substantially reduces deposit accumulation.
-Adds $200–$400.
-Premium recommendation for any Harris Ranch frameless glass enclosure.
+Boise's hard water (12–17 grains per gallon) leaves visible mineral deposits on glass enclosures over time.
+Application of a hydrophobic glass coating (EnduroShield or ShowerGuard) at install time substantially reduces deposit accumulation.
+Adds $200–$400 to install cost.
+Premium recommendation for any Harris Ranch frameless glass enclosure, particularly when low-iron Starphire glass is specified — the coating prevents the clean low-iron read from being obscured by mineral deposits over time.

-Do you offer fixed-price contracts for shower remodels?
+Do you offer fixed-price contracts for Harris Ranch shower remodels?

 Ready to start your Harris Ranch & SE Boise shower remodeling project?